DEVELOPMENT: COMMITTEES AND WORKING GROUPS

-Starting in early 2012, members held several rounds of discussions on what the Committee could do to fulfil these instructions from ministers.
-A number of proposals from members were considered.
-These discussions resulted in the preparation by the WTO Secretariat of an updated document on the implementation of S&D provisions in the WTO agreements and decisions (WT/COMTD/W/196).
+Several proposals from members on what the Committee could do to fulfil these instructions from ministers have been considered.
+The discussions have resulted in the preparation by the WTO Secretariat of a number of documents on the implementation of S&D provisions in the WTO agreements and decisions.
+The most recent of these documents can be found in (WT/COMTD/W/258).

 Regional trade agreements and preferential schemes

 The Committee serves as the forum for the notification and review of regional trade agreements (RTAs) between developing countries.
 It also reviews non-reciprocal preferential schemes favouring developing countries authorized under the Enabling Clause, in particular the Generalized System of Preferences (GSP) – programmes by developed countries granting preferential tariffs to imports from developing countries.